araucaria-project/ocabox-tcs/src/ocabox_tcs/services/examples/README.md

 Each example can be run in three ways:

 1. **Standalone** - Single service in its own process
+   - **Minimal**: `python example.py` (uses defaults: context="dev", no config file)
+   - **With config**: `python example.py config.yaml context_name`
 2. **Asyncio Launcher** - All services in one process (shared resources)
 3. **Process Launcher** - Each service in separate subprocess

+**Note**: All parameters are optional!
+You can run any service with just `python service.py` for quick testing.
+The framework will:
+- Use instance context "dev" by default
+- Attempt to connect to NATS at localhost:4222 automatically
+- Continue without NATS if connection fails (monitoring disabled)

 ## Example Progression